Merthyr, Tredegar and Abergavenny Railway: Construction

-L&NWR takeover
+LNWR takeover

 Due to the costs of construction in the mountainous areas between Abergavenny and Brynmawr and the failure by certain shareholders to pay their dues, the railway company's bank account became overdrawn in late 1861.
-At the time, the West Midland Railway introduced a bill seeking to lease the line and extend it to meet the B&M, but the London and North Western Railway had stolen a march by building up friendly relations with the Merthyr, Tredegar and Abergavenny company, having provided it with assistance during construction.
-Agreement was reached between the companies on 8 November 1861 for a lease of 1,000 years from the date of opening of any section of the route.
-The L&NWR was later to acquire the smaller company on 30 June 1866.
+At the time, the West Midland Railway introduced a bill seeking to lease the line and extend it to meet the B&MTJR, but the London and North Western Railway (LNWR) had stolen a march by building up friendly relations with the Merthyr, Tredegar and Abergavenny Railway Company, having provided it with assistance during construction.
+Agreement was reached between the companies on 8 November 1861 for a lease of 1,000 years from the date of opening of any section of the route, and this was authorised by the Merthyr, Tredegar and Abergavenny Railway (Leasing) Act 1862 (25 & 26 Vict. c. ccix).
+The LNWR was later to acquire the smaller company on 30 June 1866 under the Merthyr, Tredegar and Abergavenny Railway Act 1866 (29 & 30 Vict. c. cclxxxiv).

 The first section between Abergavenny and Brynmawr was ceremonially opened on 29 September 1862.
 The first train ran as far as Govilon, the only completed station at that time, and was driven by the wife of Captain James Hill, the company's vice-chairman.
-Public services commenced on 1 October, the first day of the L&NWR's lease.
+Public services commenced on 1 October, the first day of the LNWR's lease.